-The Nebula response to COVID-19 continues to evolve as the CDC and City of St. Louis announce new guidelines for those who are fully vaccinated.
+The Nebula response to COVID-19 continues to evolve as the City of St. Louis announces new guidelines for indoor mask usage in light of the spread of the delta variant.
 Here’s what we’re doing to keep Nebula a safe workspace for all:

 To slow the spread of COVID-19, the CDC now recommends the use of cloth face coverings in public, where other social distancing measures are difficult to maintain.
 In response, local businesses have adapted and are now focusing on producing non-medical masks to support our community through this pandemic.